konflux-ci/image-controller/README.md

 It will link secret to service account if link is missing.
 It will remove duplicate links of secret in service account.
 It will remove secret from imagePullSecrets in service account.
-It will unlink secret from service account, if secret doesn't exist (you can recreate secret using 'regenerate-token').
 It's possible to request verification and fixing of secrets linking to service account by adding:
 ```yaml
 ...